-Upon final review by the parties, the final Investigative Report is sent electronically to the parties and their advisors, the director of Title IX and Clery Compliance, and the director of Employee Relations (Hearing Facilitator).
+Upon final review by the parties, the final Investigative Report is sent electronically to the parties and their advisors, the director of Title IX and Clery Compliance, and the Hearing Facilitator.
 The Hearing Facilitator will provide written notice to the parties and their advisors of the hearing process.
 The Campus Investigator attends all hearings to provide testimony regarding the investigation and the final Investigation Report.